San Juan Islands Kayaking Trip Routes & Maps

 A map of each San Juan Islands kayaking trip routes and whale watching area we explore is displayed on the unique itinerary page for that particular kayak tour.
-Click one of the itinerary tabs above to read the tour details and see the unique route map.

 Big versions of these kayak trip route maps can be seen by clicking on one of the tiny maps below.
 This will open a full-size map in PDF format.
 You will be able to view, zoom, save, and print the PDF version of the map from your computer.

 Our San Juan Islands kayak tours originate from Friday Harbor, San Juan Island (the namesake of the archipelago).
 The west side of San Juan Island facing Canada overlooks the prime killer whale waters.
 The various waterways that surround the San Juan Islands are frequently referred to as the Salish Sea after the indigenous peoples who originally inhabited the area.

 Orca whales are mostly restricted to the US side of the waterway that separates the San Juan Islands from Vancouver Island, so this is the area our whale watching kayak tours operate in.
 The primary salmon orca feeding and traveling area is highlighted in green on the individual kayak trip route maps shown below.
 The primary Bigg’s killer whale hunting areas are highlighted in orange on the kayak tour maps.
 Clicking on a chart will download a very large pdf version with much greater detail.

 Your best chance of seeing orca whales on a one day kayak trip anywhere in the United States!
 Plenty of other wildlife, too, including porpoise, sea lions, harbor seals, and river otters.
 Birds of prey include three active bald eagle nests and one peregrine falcon eyrie.